 Quite simply, you will need to complete an appropriate fire training course in order to learn the skills required of you to perform fire safety officer or fire warden duties.

 More advanced than a basic level of fire safety training, our Fire Warden Training course is taught by ex-emergency services personnel who are able to bring real-life examples to the training, teaching you skills such as how to produce a fire risk assessment and how to put out a fire with an extinguisher (with the opportunity to practice during the training session if your premises will allow for this).

 If a face-to-face course isn’t quite what you’re looking for, we’ve also developed an online version of our Fire Warden Training, which can be completed within just 1 to 2 hours entirely via our online learning management system.
-All online course content has been written by our dedicated fire safety experts here at the Fire Training Company and incorporates real-life case studies.
+All our online course content has been written by our dedicated fire safety experts and incorporates real-life case studies.

 Become a fire safety officer today!